Quick Answer — Updated April 2026

 Energy Performance Certificates

-The first thing you should do when considering selling your property is to get a valuation, an online estate agent can give you a general idea, but you are better off getting a local solicitor or licensed conveyor for your evaluations when moving to a new home.
+The first thing you should do when considering selling your home is to get a valuation.
+An online estate agent can give you a general idea, but you are better off getting a local solicitor or licensed conveyancer for your evaluations when moving to a new home.

-However, you should consider getting extra ones done because the valuation can vary and you don't have to stick to one seller, the price of the hose is up to you.
-Transferring ownership of a property to potential buyers is a legally binding action, which means you need to get a lawyer to transfer ownership; this action is called conveyancing.
+You should consider getting more than one valuation done, because they can vary, and you don't have to stick to one agent — the asking price of the house is up to you.
+Transferring ownership of a property to potential buyers is a legally binding action, which means you need to instruct a solicitor or licensed conveyancer to handle the transfer; this process is called conveyancing.

-At this point, you may get an offer and must sign the exchange contracts.
-This is the point at which you are legally bound to the sale, only if the buyer pulls out will the sale not proceed at this point.
-Once you have moved out in the time agreed, the solicitor will report the transfer of ownership of the land and will collect on their percentage which they agreed on before the sale started.
+At this point you may receive an offer and progress to exchange of contracts.
+This is the point at which you are legally bound to the sale — only if the buyer pulls out at this stage will the sale not proceed (and they typically lose their deposit).
+Once you have moved out on the agreed completion date, the solicitor will register the transfer of ownership and settle their fees from the sale proceeds.

 Auction